 Is this holiday for you?

-This trek travels through remote Zanskar valleys using trading routes and ancient paths of Gaddi shepherds.
-It encounters a variety of terrain from high pasture to scree and boulder slopes.
-The route also involves several river and stream fordings which will require wading, in some cases in waters up to waist high.
+This trek travels through remote Zanskar valleys using trading routes and ancient paths that continue to be used by the semi-nomadic Gaddi shepherds.
+En route, we will encounter a variety of terrain from high pasture to scree and boulder slopes.
+The route also involves several river and stream fordings with the water level potentially above the knee in some places.
 There are some longish days on the trip and a good level of physical fitness is required.
 We have given this trip a high grade on account of the remoteness of the location and the several longish days including high passes and river crossings.